Act on Corporate Due Diligence Obligations in Supply Chains

 The net working capital includes inventories, trade receivables and receivables due from suppliers included in the item other financial and non-financial assets.
 Trade liabilities are deducted from the total amount of these items.

 Brand products with an attractive price/performance ratio developed by a retail company and protected by trademark law.
-The own brand sales share is one of the key figures that METRO uses to measure and verify the implementation status of the sCore strategy.
+The own brand sales share is one of the core key figures that METRO uses to measure and verify the implementation status of the sCore strategy.
 It shows the share of own brand sales in total sales (based on the merchandise management system) excluding the segment Others.

 Return on Capital Employed (RoCE)